ldijkman/randomnerd_esp32_wifi_manager/LAB_Experiments/readme.md

 Food for script people?

-not optimal but this works switch the bulb from another switch web page
+not optimal but this works switch the esp32.local bulb from another switch web page in my case http://garden.local
 ```
 <iframe id="inlineFrameExample"
     title="Inline Frame Example"